-S. CSR Project No. 1.
-Anchalika Jan Seva Anusthan (AJSA)- StockHolding has been associated of for many years to increase the literacy rate in remote location of Bong Bolangir district of Odisha.
-They also provide health and education through Children's Learning & Development Centers Cum Bridge Schotribal children of migrant labourers who are often deprived of such faci Amount Requested by Charitable Institution: ₹ 30,00,000 Budget of ₹ 18,00,000 omunda, direct beneficiaries and 34,260 indirect beneficiaries. % of beneficiaries from vulnerable and marginalized groups 100% for many years to increase the literacy rate in remote location of Bong Bolangir district of Odisha.
-They also provide health and education through Children's Learning & Development Centers Cum Bridge Scho tribal children of migrant labourers who are often deprived of such faci Amount Requested by Charitable Institution: ₹ 30,00,000 Budget of ₹ 18,00,000 omunda, direct beneficiaries and 34,260 indirect beneficiaries.
-100% Hurt Foundation- This charitable organization, in association with Stoc refurbished and started the Industrial Training Institute (ITI).
-It provides to juvenile children of remand home for courses in electrical, wireman an Mankhurd in Mumbai. aining to beneficiaries.
+Deit Details of beneficiaries of CSR Projects: S. No. CSR Project No. of persons benefitted from CSR Projects % of beneficiaries from vulnerable and marginalized groups 1.
+Anchalika Jan Seva Anusthan (AJSA)-StockHolding has been associated with AJSA for many years to increase the literacy rate in remote location of Bongomunda, Bolangir district of Odisha.
+They also provide health and education facilities through Children's Learning & Development Centers Cum Bridge Schools to the tribal children of migrant labourers who are often deprived of such facilities.
+There were 2638 direct beneficiaries and 34,260 indirect beneficiaries.
+100% Amount Requested by Charitable Institution: $\ref{30,00,000}$ Budget allocated: $\ref{18,00,000}$ 2.
+Hurt Foundation- This charitable organization, in association with Stockholding, refurbished and started the Industrial Training Institute (ITI).
+It provides training to juvenile children of remand home for courses in electrical, wireman and fitter in Mankhurd in Mumbai.
+There were 105 direct beneficiaries.
 100% Amount Requested by Charitable Institution: ₹ 7,00,000 Budget allocated: ₹ 5,06,254 3.
-Yuva - It works on Gender Equality and Justice, especially for tribal providing them with education.
-It also aims to empower women a communities, physically and mentally challenged sections of the societ and urban areas to strengthen their socio economic, educational, he livelihood options in Jharkhand.
-They promote/organize/maintain colleges, dispensaries, hospitals, vocational training institutes and centres. nd tribal direct beneficiaries y in rural and 1592 indirect beneficiaries.
-193 schools, malnourished children 100% Amount Requested by Charitable Institution: ₹ 37,00,000 supplements Budget allocated: ₹ 10,39,000 4.
-Sarathi Development Foundation- This project aims to empower adoles who have dropped out of school, especially due to early marriages.
-The intervention of the NGO, issues like education, mother-child health & water, sanitation & hygiene are being addressed.
-Additionally, the Foundation and the same properties of the same properties. ough the direct beneficiaries nutrition, and 8595 indirect 100% Amount Requested by Charitable Institution: ₹ 20,00,000 Budget allocated: ₹ 10,00,000 5.
-Vivekananda Kendra Vidyalaya- StockHolding has partnered with the to provide support to education for children of the north-eastern state.
-68 Vivekananda Kendra Vidyalayas for tribal and rural children in A Pradesh, Nagaland, Assam, Andamans, Tamilnadu and Karna approximately 20,000 students and Hostels for Vanavasi children. s through beneficiaries. runachal 100% Amount Requested by Charitable Institution: ₹ 20,00,000 Budget allocated: ₹ 8,61,000 Patamda Inter College- StockHolding provided financial support to the located 40 km away from Jamshedpur.
-The college purchased 3000 no in science, arts, and commerce. e college There were 3,200 direct beneficiaries.
+Yuva - It works on Gender Equality and Justice, especially for tribal girls, by providing them with education.
+It also aims to empower women and tribal communities, physically and mentally challenged sections of the society in rural and urban areas to strengthen their socio economic, educational, health and livelihood options in Jharkhand.
+They promote/organize/maintain schools, colleges, dispensaries, hospitals, vocational training institutes and training centres.
+There were 655 direct beneficiaries and 1592 indirect beneficiaries.
+193 malnourished children have been supported with nutritional 100% Amount Requested by Charitable Institution: ₹ 37,00,000 supplements Budget allocated: ₹ 10,39,000 4.
+Sarathi Development Foundation-This project aims to empower adolescent girls who have dropped out of school, especially due to early marriages.
+Through the intervention of the NGO, issues like education, mother-child health & nutrition, water, sanitation & hygiene are being addressed.
+Additionally, the Foundation encourages the girls to re-join schools to complete their education.
+There were 1668 direct beneficiaries and 8595 indirect beneficiaries.
+100% Amount Requested by Charitable Institution: ₹ 20,00,000 Budget allocated: ₹ 10,00,000 5.
+Vivekananda Kendra Vidyalaya- StockHolding has partnered with this NGO to provide support to education for children of the north-eastern states through 68 Vivekananda Kendra Vidyalayas for tribal and rural children in Arunachal Pradesh, Nagaland, Assam, Andamans, Tamilnadu and Karnataka for approximately 20,000 students and Hostels for Vanavasi children.
+There were 226 direct beneficiaries.
+100% Amount Requested by Charitable Institution: ₹ 20,00,000 Budget allocated: ₹ 8,61,000 6.
+Patamda Inter College- StockHolding provided financial support to the college located 40 km away from Jamshedpur.
+The college purchased 3000 new books in science, arts, and commerce.
+There were 3,200 direct beneficiaries.
 100% Amount Requested by Charitable Institution: ₹ 40,00,000 Budget allocated: ₹ 10,00,000 7.
-SHCIL Foundation Trust-The Trust has installed water coolers at SRO co untors in NA tehsils and court compounds in UP that are devoid of basic features.
-The coolers will benefit the public at large who visit government offices.
-IVA Budget allocated: ₹ 35,00,000 8.
-SHCIL Foundation Trust- The Trust has provided wheelchairs in the compounds and SRO counters in Delhi & NCR for senior citizens and cabled people.
-100% Budget allocated: ₹ 10,00,000 SHCIL Foundation Trust-The Trust has proposed to establish open air gy locations in the interiors of Bulandshahr, UP.
-Budget allocated: ₹ 45,00,000 ms at 20 - NA
+SHCIL Foundation Trust-The Trust has installed water coolers at SRO counters in tehsils and court compounds in UP that are devoid of basic features.
+These water coolers will benefit the public at large who visit government offices. - NA Budget allocated: ₹ 35,00,000 8.
+SHCIL Foundation Trust- The Trust has provided wheelchairs in the court compounds and SRO counters in Delhi & NCR for senior citizens and differently abled people. - 100% Budget allocated: ₹ 10,00,000 9.
+SHCIL Foundation Trust-The Trust has proposed to establish open air gyms at 20 locations in the interiors of Bulandshahr, UP.
+Budget allocated: $\not\in$ 45,00,000 - NA